Cloudlynx/docs/gettingstarted.rst

 3. Click on the **Delete Security Groups** button.
 4. Confirm the security group deletion by clicking on the **Delete Security Groups** button.

+.. sidebar:: **Note:**

-**Note:** The security group cannot be deleted as long as it is being used for one or more instances.
+   The security group cannot be deleted as long as it is being used for one or more instances.

+.. sidebar:: **Note:**

-**Note:** The deletion of a security group cannot be undone.
+   The deletion of a security group cannot be undone.

 .. image:: _static/gettingstarted/fig29.png
    :alt: Confirm Delete Security Group